-Skillman's poems have appeared in Cimarron Review, Seneca Review, FIELD, Poetry, The Iowa Review, J Journal, Midwest Quarterly Review, The Southern Review, Prairie Schooner, New Poets of the American West and other journals and anthologies.
+Skillman's poems have appeared in Cimarron Review, Seneca Review, FIELD, Poetry, The Iowa Review, J Journal, Midwest Quarterly Review, The Southern Review, Prairie Schooner, Shenandoah, and other journals and anthologies.
 She is also the author of Broken Lines--The Art & Craft of Poetry.

 "Skillman’s writing is complex and shrouded, driven by a speaker or speakers determinedly grasping for life or at least survival despite dread of a still-living and often undetectable adversary.
 In this way, House of Burnt Offerings invokes a vivid, contained, and upsetting poetic world that a reader agrees to enter, similar to the House of Mirrors at the small-town carnival."

 --from The Pedestal Magazine's review of House of Burnt Offerings, by Ann Wehrman

 New book by Judith Skillman from Deerbrook Editions - Kafka's Shadow

 I have been drawn to JudIth SkIllman’s work for three decades, ever since her first book, Worship of the Visible Spectrum.
 In her